tenstorrent/tt-topology/README.md

 # TT-Topology

-Tenstorrent Topology (TT-Topology) is a command line utility used to flash multiple NB cards on a system to use specific eth routing configurations.
+Tenstorrent Topology (TT-Topology) is a command line utility used to flash multiple n150 or n300 cards on a system to use specific single-host ETH routing configurations.

-It curretly supports three configurtions - mesh, linear and torus
+It currently supports three configurations: mesh, linear, and torus.

+> [!WARNING]
+> `tt-topology` is not designed to be used with the following products:
+> - BH PCIe cards
+> - WH 6U Galaxy systems
+> - BH 6U Galaxy systems
+>
+> The tool will throw an error if used with unsupported products.
+>
+> Additionally, `tt-topology` is designed to be used only in a single-host context.
+Multi-host topologies will not be discovered.

 ## Official Repository

 [https://github.com/tenstorrent/tt-topology/](https://github.com/tenstorrent/tt-topology/)

-# Warning
-tt-topology is not applicable on the following:
-- BH pcie cards
-- WH 6U Galaxy systems
-- BH 6U Galaxy systems
-The tool will error out if used with unsupported baords

-# Getting started
+## Getting started
-Build and editing instruction are as follows -

-## Building from Git

-Install and source rust for the luwen library
+## Install Rust (if you don't already have it)

+If Rust isn't already installed on your system, you can install it through either of the following methods:

+### Using Distribution packages (preferred)

+- **Fedora / EL9**

+  `sudo dnf install cargo`

+- **Ubuntu / Debian**

+  `sudo apt install cargo`

+### Using Rustup

 ```
 curl --proto '=https' --tlsv1.2 -sSf https://sh.rustup.rs | sh
 source "$HOME/.cargo/env"
 ```

-## Optional
+## Installation (for users)

-Generate and source a python environment.
-This is useful not only to isolate your environment, but potentially easier to debug and use.
-This environment can be shared if you want to use a single environment for all your Tenstorrent tools
+`tt-topology` is available on PyPi and can be installed in your Python (v3.10 and up) environment using `pip`.

 ```
-python3 -m venv .venv
-source .venv/bin/activate
+pip install tt-topology
 ```

+> [!IMPORTANT]
+> It is always recommended to manage, build, and install Python packages within a virtual environment.
+>
+> A virtual environment can be created using `venv`:
+> ```
+> python -m venv .venv
+> source .venv/bin/activate
+> ```

-## Required
+## Installation (for developers)

-Install tt-topology - clone the repo, enter the folder and pip install
+### Clone the repository

 ```
 git clone https://github.com/tenstorrent/tt-topology.git
 cd tt-topology
-pip3 install --upgrade pip
-pip3 install .
 ```

-## Optional - for TT-Topology developers

-Generate and source a python3 environment
+### Install
 ```
-python3 -m venv .venv
-source .venv/bin/activate
-pip install --upgrade pip
-pip install pre-commit
+pip install .
 ```

-For users who would like to edit the code without re-building, install SMI in editable mode.
+or for users who would like to edit the code without re-building, install `tt-topology` in editable mode.
 ```
 pip install --editable .
 ```